Wizard of Oz Prototyping: What It Is, How & Why It's Done

 Typically, the team involved in testing can differ depending on your product, organization, and a host of other criteria.
 However, there are a few specialists that should always be involved in this process.
 Here they are:

-• UX researchers—these specialists are simply irreplaceable during testing.
-These professionals’ skill sets revolve around empathizing with users, diving deep into their needs, and identifying the potential solutions for the problems users encounter.
+These specialists are invaluable during Wizard of Oz prototype testing.
+These professionals’ skill sets revolve around empathizing with users, diving deep into their needs, and identifying potential solutions for the problems users encounter.
 As a result of involving them in testing, UX researchers can help extract a wide array of actionable insights that will help your product improve and evolve.

-• Developers—while these specialists are predominantly involved in the development phase, they can still bring a lot of value in testing.
+While these specialists are predominantly involved in the development phase, they can still bring a lot of value in prototype testing.
 Having them involved in the process will allow you to identify better technical solutions to address user needs as well as bring a variety of ideas to the table.

-• Designers—having designers involved in testing is absolutely critical since they’re the people who are responsible for crafting the experiences and interactions for the end-users.
+Designers play a pivotal role in Wizard of Oz prototype testing since they’re the people who are responsible for crafting the experiences and interactions for the end-users.
 More importantly, they are the people responsible for incorporating the insights collected during testing in the prototypes.

 Common Applications